How to Set License for GroupDocs.Viewer Java Using an HTTP URL

 }

-Setting up a license via an HTTP URL eliminates the need for local file storage and enables efficient, dynamic updates in distributed environments.
+Setting a license via an HTTP URL eliminates the need for local file storage and enables dynamic license management in distributed environments.

 Step‑by‑Step Implementation